Hydrolysis

 More about "Hydrolysis"

-This process is crucial in many biological and industrial applications, including the breakdown of complex carbohydrates, proteins, and other macromolecules.
+This process is crucial in various biological and industrial applications, including the breakdown of complex carbohydrates, proteins, and other macromolecules.

-Synonymous terms include enzymatic cleavage, solvolysis, and aqueous lysis.
+Synonymous terms include enzymatic hydrolysis, acid hydrolysis, and solvolysis.